gatonievas/gatonievas.github.io/index.md

 Before joining PSE I spent 2 years as a Research Fellow at the InterAmerican Development Bank and 1 year at the World Bank, both in Washington D.C.
 (U.S.).
 I'm originally from Bahía Blanca (Argentina), where I did my BA in Universidad Nacional del Sur.
 I also hold a MA from Universidad de San Andrés and a MSc (Analysis and Policy in Economics) from PSE.

-My research interests lie within International Political Economy and Geoconomics, with a particular focus on International Macroeconomics.
+My research interests lie within International Political Economy and Geoeconomics, with a particular focus on International Macroeconomics.